patengelbert/DiRCC/report/interim/interim_report_plan.md

 3. Expand to multi node FPGA
     -   Extract IO buffers for each node to dedicated hardware
     -   Extract pipe data as fixed values
-    -   Investigate HLS for event handlers (OpenCL may be interesting)
+    -   Investigate HLS for event handlers (OpenCL may be interesting, unfortunatley A++ not yet available)
 4. Attach Network Intefaces (verilog)
     -   Depends on hardware (most likely ethernet with custom layer on top)
     -   DE1 has ethernet h/w built in and Qsys has ethernet adapter available (might not be compatible)